 What can I do at Jongomero?

 Activities at Jongomero focus on game drives, after all, it’s what Jongo does best.
 We were lucky enough to see wild dogs denning and ellies digging for water in the sand river when we visited, but whatever you see, it’s bound to be special.
-If you visit during the dry season (June- October) walking safaris, which include a night or so of fly camping are also a possibility, but please let us know if you’re keen- we need to pre-book!).
+If you visit during the dry season (June- October) walking safaris are also a possibility, but please let us know if you’re keen- we need to pre-book!
+You will also notice Jongomero’s innovative solution to Ruaha’s occasional tse tse flies- elephant dung burners on the back of the vehicle in case your game viewing takes you into a tse tse area.
+Don’t worry we’ve experienced these personally and no unpleasant smells, but it’s a great deterrent to make sure you avoid bites!.

 Want to know more?
 We’ve stayed here, so just